thien/stereo.vision/report.md

 ## 5. Plane Finding with RANSAC

-Using the point cloud of the masked disparity, we use RANSAC to choose random points within them (400 points) and to compute a plane.
+Using the point cloud of the masked disparity, RANSAC is used to compute a plane using 3 random points from the entire plane range.
 We iterate this 600 times, storing the best plane throughout the computation.
-We compare its performance by calculating the mean error from our random sample of points from the masked disparity point cloud.
+We compare the performance of the plane by calculating the mean error from our random sample of points from a random sample (400 points) of the masked disparity point cloud.

 Computing the plane using the disparity image has been trialed (to bypass computing a 3d point cloud), but this has shown to be less precise due to the disparity range.
-Increasing the max_disparity does not improve this.
+Increasing the `max_disparity` variable does not improve this.

 ## 6. Generating Road Points

-For each point in the original disparity their distance from the plane using the plane coefficents.
+For each point in the original disparity we calculate its distance from the plane using the plane coefficents.
 We threshold points if they are far enough.

 Then, we calculate a histogram for the remaining points, using the HSV Hue value of each point.
-With this histogram, we remove points that are not in the most populous colours using a colour threshold.
+With this histogram, we remove points that are not within the most populous colours using a colour threshold.

 The remaining points from the cloud are projected back to 2D image points.